BOGO Bowl Customer & Partner Stories

 The local veterinarian in Macomb, IL, Dr. Karen Blakeley of All Pets, continues to work on the two dogs and says that they are in amazing shape given the living conditions they were in and their ages.

-These two dogs deserve a loving and happy home to live out the rest of their years in.
+These two dogs deserve a loving and happy home to live out the rest of their years.
 This can only be possible through the love and support of humans.
-There are plenty more kisses to give and moments to snuggle!

 The Kibble Kitchen keeps families whole